carpentries/instructor-training/episodes/22-carpentries.md

 >
 > This discussion assumes that trainees have read the [operations guide]({{ site.swc_site }}/workshops/operations/)
 > (which is [assigned as overnight homework]({{ page.root }}/12-summarize/)).
-> Instead of going through this material point by point,
-> trainers should ask each trainee to add one non-overlapping question to a list,
-> then go through that list.
 {: .callout}

 ## History